-There aren’t any customs checks for food you move within the European Union (EU).
-However, the goods must still follow EU regulations for food labelling and packaging and food safety or they can’t be sold in the UK and other EU countries.
+There aren’t any customs checks for food you move between the UK and the European Union (EU) or within the EU.
+However, the goods must still follow EU regulations for food labelling and packaging and food safety or they can’t be sold in the UK and EU countries.

 Imports from outside the European Union

-You must follow EU regulations for food labelling, packaging and safety, othewise customs can seize and destroy your goods.
+You must follow EU regulations for food labelling, packaging and safety, otherwise customs can seize and destroy your goods.
 You can be charged for the cost of destroying your goods.

-There are special rules for imports of animal food products (eg meat, eggs etc) which can only be imported from EU-approved countries.
+There are special rules for imports of animal food products (for example meat, eggs) which can only be imported from EU-approved countries.

 Exports outside the European Union